-This amount should show the margin required to be paid to BMDC or to any party or clearing house organisation, for client and proprietary accounts.
-This amount should agree with the total margin for both the segregated and unsegregated accounts in the clearing house's statement or Clearing Participant's statement (in the case of non-clearing participants).
+This amount should show the margin required to be paid to BMDC or to any party or clearing house organisation, for client and proprietary accounts (including CFDs).
+This amount should agree with the total margin for both the segregated and unsegregated accounts in the clearing house's statement or Clearing Participant's statement (in the case of non-clearing participants) and positions in CFDs.